 - 2 bananas, peeled, chopped and frozen

-- natural sweetener (agave nectar, maple syrup, etc) to taste, if desired
+- natural sweetener (maple syrup, honey, etc) to taste, if desired

 - Add coconut milk and lavender to a small saucepan and bring to a boil.
 Remove from heat and stir thoroughly.
 Let steep, covered, for 20 - 25 minutes.